marijnh/Eloquent-JavaScript/05_higher_order.md

 The higher-order operation that represents this pattern is called _reduce_ (sometimes also called _fold_).
-It builds a value by repeatedly taking a single element from the array and combining it with the previous value.
+It builds a value by repeatedly taking a single element from the array and combining it with the current value.
 When summing numbers, you'd start with the number zero and, for each element, add that to the sum.

 The parameters to `reduce` are, apart from the array, a combining